sjdv1982/nucleotide-build-library/README.md

 - build-library.sh (or equivalent script with parallel cluster jobs)

+### Step 4.
+Align the library

+Each conformer is centered in the origin, and oriented such that the largest dimension is the X-axis, and the second largest the Y-axis.

+Script to run:

+- align-library.sh

 ## Closest fit computation

 This repo contains an algorithm that calculates the closest fit (nearest-neighbour) of each fragment, excluding fragments from the same PDB.